 Our imperial coffee stout is made in collaboration with the devilishly handsome Scott Carey & Co. at South City's Sump Coffee.
-For this year's batch, we chose a coffee from the Cauca region of Colombia, which provides a classic coffee stout profile full of caramel, maple, and pecan.
+For this year's batch, we chose a coffee from the "La Virgen" region of Colombia.

 A big, rich English style Barleywine that, as its name suggests, has tints of ruby around the edges of its brown body, with a toffee, caramel, toasted pecan sweetness that is kept in balance with a smooth, alcohol warmth, and slightly fruity American hop note.
 This will be perfect around the fire, with a cigar, with a rich meal, or just while cozying up and relaxing with family and friends this season.
 It may be enjoyed right away, or allowed to age in the bottle.
 Vertical tastings are encouraged.

 To create Von Pampelmuse, we souped up our Berliner Weisse base with generous doses of Mandarin orange and Rio Red grapefruit during fermentation.
 The result is a juicy summer crusher bursting with citrus.